Gartner says Oracle is now viable when evaluating Public Cloud Providers

 At Eclipsys, we have been saying for more than three years that the move to the cloud for CORE Oracle enterprise workloads was in the early stages.
 Oracle’s investments in capability and the growth in regions – currently at 25 globally with a plan to grow to 41, are providing customers with many options especially for Public Sector where data must stay in the country.

-If you have been thinking of Oracle as a software applications and database company – now is the time to have a look at the value of their Cloud solutions and how Eclipsys can help you drive measurable business value moving forward.
-Please reach out to Eclipsys at firstname.lastname@example.org.
+If you have been thinking of Oracle as a software application and database company – now is the time to have a look at the value of their Cloud solutions and how Eclipsys can help you drive measurable business value moving forward.
+Please reach out to Eclipsys at email@example.com.